Persistent homology for low-complexity models: Overview of Persistent Homology

 \subsection{Stability}

-One of the strengths of persistent homology is its robustness with respect to noise.
-In order to measure how changes in the input affect changes in the persistent diagrams, we need to define a notion of distance between persistence diagrams (or between persistence modules).
-We only discuss the distance in the context of modules, and point out that by the {\em Isometry Theorem} ~\cite{chazal2016structure} (and its variants) we can relate distances of persistence modules to notions of distance on persistence diagrams, such as the (logarithmic) bottleneck distance.
+In order to measure how changes in the input affect changes in the persistence diagrams, we need to define a notion of distance between persistence diagrams.
+Here we only discuss a notion of distance between persistence modules, for the relation to other common notions of distance of persistence diagrams we refer to~\cite{chazal2016structure}.
+In our setting, a {\em persistent module} is the sequence of homology vector spaces associated to a filtration with the maps induced by inclusion.